echodeteam/echode/LANGUAGE.md

 The command line arguments are made available with the _argv_ list
 ## Comments
 Comments are blocks of code that are ignored by the compiler.
-There are two styles of comment
 > ... //commment is ignored

-This style is maintained until the end of the line or
+This style is maintained until the end of the line
-> ... /*
-> comment
->
-> is
->
-> ignored */

 ## Variables and Literals
 Variables are declared with the _let_ statement and the _declare_ statement.
 The difference is that a let statement